Posted on

 - the federal Family and Medical Leave Act (FMLA).

-The CFRA gives rights to public employees as well as to employees in the private sector, so long as their private employer has 5 or more employees.
-Eligible employees under the CFRA are:
+CFRA gives rights to public employees as well as to employees in the private sector, so long as the private employer has 5 or more employees.
+You are eligible under CFRA if you are:

 - full-time,